Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Calling all experts!

 Our findings in Sections~\ref{sec:understandingSoftMoE} and \ref{sec:don'tflatten} reveal that the main benefit of using SoftMoE architectures is in the tokenization and their weighted combination, rather than in the use of multiple experts.
 The fact that we see no evidence of expert specialization suggests that most experts are redundant (see \autoref{fig:section4Aggregate}).
 Rather than viewing this as a negative result, it's an opportunity to develop new techniques to improve expert utilization and maximize the use of MoE architectures in RL.

-As a first step in this direction, we adopt existing techniques designed to improve network utilization: (1) periodic \textit{reset} of parameters \citep{nikishin2022primacy} and (2) using Shrink and Perturb (S\&P) \citep{ash2020warm}, as used by \citet{d'oro2022sampleefficient} and \citet{schwarzer23bbf}.
+As a first step in this direction, we adopt existing techniques designed to improve network utilization: (1) periodic \textit{reset} of parameters \citep{nikishin2022primacy} and (2) Shrink and Perturb (S\&P) \citep{ash2020warm}, as used by \citet{d'oro2022sampleefficient} and \citet{schwarzer23bbf}.
 We perform these experiments on Rainbow and DER with SoftMoE-4.
-We explore applying resets and S\&P to all experts and to a subset of experts, where the experts to reset are those that have the highest fraction of dormant neurons \citep{sokar2023dormant}.
-For Rainbow, we reset every 20M environment steps, whereas for DER we reset every 200k environment steps.
+We explore applying resets and S\&P to either all experts or a subset of experts, where the experts to reset are those that have the highest fraction of dormant neurons \citep{sokar2023dormant}.
+We reset every 20M and 200K environment steps for Rainbow and DER, respectively. \rebuttal{More experimental details can be found in Appendix \ref{appendix_sec:expertUtilization}}.

-Interestingly, the effectiveness of these techniques varied across different reinforcement learning agents.
+Interestingly, the effectiveness of these techniques varied across different RL agents.
 While weight reset and S\&P did not improve expert utilization in the Rainbow agent, they led to enhanced performance in the sample-efficient DER agent (\autoref{fig:reset_Rainbow_DER}).
 Within the DER agent, resetting a subset of experts proved more beneficial than resetting all, while applying S\&P to all experts yielded the most significant performance gains.
-These findings highlight the need for further research into methods that can optimize expert utilization and improve performance in reinforcement learning with SoftMoE.
+These findings highlight the need for further research into methods that can optimize expert utilization and improve performance in RL with SoftMoE.